Production Technology

 Ontology for Media Creation

 The number of things to be defined within something as complex as making a movie or series of episodic TV shows is extremely vast, and we cannot define them all out of the gate.
 However, there are a number of similarities between all productions and so we focus on those and expand out.
-For example, all productions have Participants that conduct Tasks often involving media Assets within
+For example, all productions have Participants that conduct Tasks often involving media Assets within the realm of a workflow Context.
+By defining these key building blocks of Participants, Tasks, Assets and Contexts, along with their relationships to each other, we can begin to design complex workflows which can be expressed in ways that both humans and machines can understand.

 The Ontology for Media Creation is part of a set of connected ontologies, which includes the Ontology for Media Distribution (OMD) and the Ontology for Creative Works.
 Note: These connected ontologies supersede the MovieLabs Creative Works Ontology (2018), which focused on data for distribution-related analytics.
+MovieLabs OMC is also closely related to the MovieLabs Visual Language which provides standardized ways to graphically represent OMC concepts as well as a libary of icons for concepts in the MovieLabs common Vocabulary.

 The Ontology for Media Creation is licensed under the Creative Commons Attribution 4.0 International License.